Powder coating: History, properties, and uses of powder coating

 While it is relatively easy to apply thick coatings that cure to smooth, texture-free coating, it is not as easy to apply smooth thin films.
-As the film thickness is reduced, the film becomes more and more orange peeled in texture due to the particle size and glass transition temperature (Tg) of the powder.
+As the film thickness is reduced, the film becomes more and more orange peeled in texture because of the particle size and glass transition temperature (Tg) of the powder.

-Most powder coatings have a particle size in the range of 2 to 50 μm, a softening temperature Tg around 80 °C, a melting temperature around 150 °C, and are cured at around 200 °C for a minimum of 10 minutes to 15 minutes (exact temperatures and times may depend on the thickness of the item being coated).
+Most powder coatings have a particle size in the range of 2 to 50 μm, a softening temperature Tg around 80 °C, and a melting temperature around 150 °C, and are cured at around 200 °C for a minimum of 10 minutes to 15 minutes (exact temperatures and times may depend on the thickness of the item being coated).
 For such powder coatings, film build-ups of greater than 50 μm may be required to obtain an acceptably smooth film.
 The surface texture which is considered desirable or acceptable depends on the end product.
 Many manufacturers prefer to have a certain degree of orange peel since it helps to hide metal defects that have occurred during manufacture, and the resulting coating is less prone to showing fingerprints.

-There are very specialized operations where powder coatings of less than 30 µm or with a Tg below 40 °C are used in order to produce smooth thin films.
-One variation of the dry powder coating process, the Powder Slurry process, combines the advantages of powder coatings and liquid coatings by dispersing very fine powders of 1–5 µm sized particles into water, which then allows very smooth, low film thickness coatings to be produced.
+There are very specialized operations that apply powder coatings of less than 30 μm or with a Tg below 40 °C in order to produce smooth thin films.
+One variation of the dry powder coating process, the Powder Slurry process, combines the advantages of powder coatings and liquid coatings by dispersing very fine powders of 1–5 μm sized particles into water, which then allows very smooth, low-film-thickness coatings to be produced.

-For garage-scale jobs, small "rattle can" spray paint is less expensive and complex than powder coating.
-At the professional scale, the capital expense and time required for a powder coat gun, booth and oven are similar to a spray gun system.
-Powder coatings have a major advantage in that the overspray can be recycled.
+For small-scale jobs, "rattle can" spray paint is less expensive and complex than powder coating.
+At the professional scale, the capital expense and time required for a powder coat gun, booth and oven are similar to those for a spray gun system.
+Powder coatings do have a major advantage in that the overspray can be recycled.
 However, if multiple colors are being sprayed in a single spray booth, this may limit the ability to recycle the overspray.